mhlinder/BIMOND/Readme.md

 # BIMOND: Piecewise Bicubic Interpolation

-These files provide MATLAB implementations ofthe BIMOND3 and BIMOND4 algorithms presented by Carlson and Fritsch in [1] and [2], respectively.
+These files provide MATLAB implementations of the BIMOND3 and BIMOND4 algorithms presented by Carlson and Fritsch in [1] and [2], respectively.
+The BIMOND algorithms are a 2D extension of PCHIP (Piecewise Cubic Hermite Interpolating Polynomial), preserving monotonicity in the underlying data.

 These functions assume that the following files are available in the user's MATLAB path: